-One of the key players in bone endocrinology is osteocalcin, or bone γ-carboxyglutamic acid protein, a factor expressed and secreted only by osteoblasts.
+One of the key players in bone endocrinology is osteocalcin or bone γ-carboxyglutamic acid protein; a factor expressed and secreted only by osteoblasts.

 However, due to the low pH within the osteoclast reabsorption compartments, osteocalcin is decarboxylated again, reducing its affinity for bone and triggering the release of non-carboxylated osteocalcin into the circulation.

-Initially, osteocalcin was assumed to act on mineralization of the extracellular matrix and was used as a serum marker for osteoblastic bone formation.
+Initially, osteocalcin was assumed to act on the mineralization of the extracellular matrix and was used as a serum marker for osteoblastic bone formation.

 However, in the late 1990s, depletion of osteocalcin was found to have minor effects on bone density and mineralization in mice.

-So far, various roles of osteocalcin have been revealed and current reports suggest that the non-carboxylated form of osteocalcin controls physiological pathways endocrine.
+So far, various roles of osteocalcin have been revealed, and current reports suggest that the non-carboxylated form of osteocalcin controls physiological pathways endocrine.

-However, taking a closer look at ongoing processes in the bone, such as bone formation during childhood, repair of fractures after injury, or constant remodeling of the skeleton in adults, this clearly indicates that the bone requires a quantity significant amount of energy to carry out its functions.
+However, taking a closer look at ongoing processes in the bone, such as bone formation during childhood, repair of fractures after injury, or constant remodeling of the skeleton in adults, clearly indicates that the bone requires a significant amount of energy to carry out its functions.

-Other research provided further confirmation of this mechanism, and proposed that insulin receptor clearance in osteoblasts mimics the observed phenotypes of osteocalcin clearance.
+Other research provided further confirmation of this mechanism and proposed that insulin receptor clearance in osteoblasts mimics the observed phenotypes of osteocalcin clearance.